Kartik-Cybertron/NotePadWithPy/README.md

 # NotePadWithPy

-Basic Notepad which is created with python and tkinter it has basic functionality for the time such as:
+Basic Notepad which is created with python and tkinter It has basic functionality for the time

+such as:
 1.Cut
 2.Copy
 3.Paste
 4.Save as file
 5.Open file from

 This is the basic version of Notepad.